rst-tu-dortmund/phantomx_rst/README.md

     roslaunch phantomx_rst arm_moveit.launch

 **MoveIt (C++)**

-Close the GUI and start the visualization only
+Close the GUI and start visualization only

     roslaunch phantomx_rst moveit_rviz.launch

-Start the move group instance (required for planning)
+Start the move_group instance (required for planning)

     roslaunch phantomx_rst move_group.launch

-Look at the code of the 'phantomx_control moveit node' and feel free to insert your own code here.
+Look at the code of the *phantomx_control moveit node* and feel free to insert your own code here.
 Run that node using

     rosrun phantomx_control moveit_control